Pamela Herd: Career

-Texas and UWM
+Texas and UW-Madison

 Upon completing her formal education, Herd accepted an assistant professor position at the University of Texas at Austin's Lyndon B. Johnson School of Public Affairs from 2004 to 2005.

 Herd joined the faculty at the University of Wisconsin–Madison's Robert M. La Follette School of Public Affairs in 2005.
 As an assistant professor of Public Affairs and Sociology, Herd co-authored Market Friendly or Family Friendly?
 The State and Gender Inequality in Old Age.
 Due to her academic research, she was also elected a Member of the National Academy of Social Insurance.
 In 2008, Herd won a $30,000 Rockefeller Foundation Innovation Award to Strengthen Social Security for Vulnerable Groups "to develop a proposal to improve Social Security benefits for older low-income women who raised children."

 In 2010, Herd joined sociologist Bob Hauser as co-director of the Wisconsin Longitudinal Study (WLS), a long-term examination of a random sample of 10,317 men and women who graduated from Wisconsin high schools in 1957.
 She also published a study exposing a link between higher academic performance in high school and better health throughout life.
 As a result of her research, Herd received two Vilas awards from the university; a Vilas Faculty Mid-Career Investigator Award from the Provost's Office and Graduate School's Vilas Associates Competition.

 As a Full Professor, Herd was named to serve on the National Institutes of Health's Social Sciences and Population Studies Study Section and the National Academy of Sciences Standing Committee on the Future of Major NSF-Funded Social Science Surveys.
 In Spring 2017, Herd was appointed chair of the Board of Overseers for the General Social Survey (GSS).
 The GSS is the only full-probability, a personal-interview survey designed to monitor changes in social characteristics and attitudes being conducted in the United States.